Plan for multiple platforms

 The Start menu

 The Start menu contains links (LNK and LNK2 files).
 The user-specific part of the menu is stored in the profile and users can modify that part of the menu.
 Adding custom links (to executables or documents) is common.
 In addition, links that are language-specific result in multiple Start menu entries for the same application.
 Furthermore, links pointing to documents might be invalid on other computers.
 The reason is that the path to the document is relative to another system, or it is a network path that is inaccessible.

 By default, Profile Management does not save the content of the Start menu folder because links pointing to executables are often computer-dependent.
 However, in situations where the systems are similar, including the Start menu in your Profile Management configuration improves the consistency when users roam from desktop to desktop.
 Alternatively, you can process the Start menu with folder redirection.

 Note: Unpredictable side effects can often result from what appears to be the most innocuous of changes.
 For example, see the article at https://helgeklein.com/blog/2009/09/citrix-user-profile-manager-upm-and-the-broken-rootdrive/ on the Sepago blog.

 Always test and verify the behavior of the Start menu across platforms.

 The Quick Launch toolbar

 The Quick Launch toolbar contains links and is configurable by users.
 By default, the Quick Launch toolbar is saved by Profile Management.
-In some environments, this might not be desirable because the links might be computer-dependent.
+In some environments, saving the Quick Launch toolbar might not be desirable because the links might be computer-dependent.

 To exclude the toolbar from profiles, add the following entry to the folder exclusion list: AppData\Roaming\Microsoft\Internet Explorer\Quick Launch.